 - Salt to taste

-- Prep veggies: dice onion, carrots, zucchini, mushrooms.
-Mince garlic.
-Roughly chop cabbage, and cut broccoli and cauliflower into small bite-sized pieces.
+- Prepare veggies: mince garlic.
+Dice onion, carrots, zucchini, and mushrooms.
+Roughly chop cabbage.
+Cut broccoli and cauliflower into small bite-sized pieces.

-- In a large stockpot over medium heat, saute onion for 5-7 minutes.
-(I use 3 Tbsp. broth/water for no-oil saute method.)
+- In a large stockpot over medium heat, sauté onion for 5-7 minutes.
+(I use 3 Tbsp. broth/water for no-oil sauté method, adding more as needed.)

-- Add garlic (and any dried herbs if using) and saute 30 seconds.
+- Add garlic (and any dried herbs if using) and sauté 1 minute.

 - Add broth, tomatoes with juice, and all veggies (except spinach).

-- Increase heat and bring to a boil.
+- Increase heat and bring to a light boil.

-- Reduce heat, cover, and simmer for 20-30 minutes or until veggies are desired tenderness.
+- Reduce heat, cover, and simmer for 20-30 minutes or until vegetables are desired tenderness.